Partially Observable Minimum-Age Scheduling: The Greedy Policy: Conclusion

 The greedy policy is the policy that attempts to minimize the average sampled AoI in the next immediate step rather than the average sampled AoI over an infinite time horizon.
 With the greedy policy, the AP compares the expected AoI that can be obtained from each sensor at a decision epoch and samples the sensor that yields the minimum expected AoI.
 Our goal in this paper was to analyze the averaged sampled AoI over an infinite horizon for the greedy policy.

 The underpinning of our analysis was a relaxed greedy policy constructed to approximate the performance of the greedy policy.
 In each slot, the relaxed greedy policy instructs the AP to sample the sensors whose expected AoI is less than a constant, and the constant was chosen so that the AP samples one sensor per slot on average.
-The relaxed greedy policy is fictitious in that more than one sensor can transmit messages to the AP in the same slot.
-It is just an analytical tool for the study of the actual greedy policy.

 With the relaxed greedy policy, the RMAB is decoupled since the sampling process of each sensor is independent of the others.
 In particular, the decoupled problem of sampling a single sensor can be modeled as a POMDP with two possible actions -- sample or rest.
 Dissecting the inner structure of the POMDP gave us the average sampled AoI from the sensor, and finally, the performance of the relaxed greedy policy is a sum of the average sampled AoI from all sensors.
 Numerical and simulation results validated that the relaxed greedy policy is an excellent approximation to the greedy policy in terms of the expected AoI sampled over an infinite horizon.